Summer is just a few weeks away which means nothing but good things–sunshine & barbecues, flip flops & fireworks and, best of all, family vacations!

 If you’re still looking for family-fun things to do, LEGOLAND Discovery Center is in nearby Schaumberg and you’ll also be within a short drive of Six Flags Great America.
 You can also get some quiet time in at the Chicago Athenaeum International Sculpture Park.
 (Incidentally, Schaumberg is also great for less-expensive accommodations.)

 Monterey Bay, California

 Monterey is the perfect California destination—beautiful views, adorable animals, gorgeous weather!
-Most people think California wine country isn’t a family-friend spot, but that couldn’t be further from the truth.
+Most people think California wine country isn’t a family-friendly spot, but that couldn’t be further from the truth!
 If your family is outdoorsy and loves gorgeous scenery, or if you have budding marine biologists, this is your perfect destination.

 When you’re in Monterey Bay, you’re only 45 minutes from Henry Cowell Redwoods State Park, which is a must-do on your way there or back.
 Spectacular, enormous redwoods abound and you may see banana slugs, deer, birds, and even coyotes.

 Visit the Monterey Zoo where many retired animal performers have found sanctuary.
 This is an educational zoo where the whole family can gain some very hands-on experiences.
 The Monterey County Youth Museum keeps the education going with hands-on theater, building, and sports activities.

 Whale watching is one of the famous attractions of Monterey.
 For the highlight of your trip, going out on a whale-watching expedition or tour is well worth it, as it’s a one-of-a-kind experience.
 Athletic families with teens and older children may want to check out Adventures by the Sea for some paddle boarding or kayaking.